evidence-dev/evidence/README.md

 Evidence is an open source, code-based alternative to drag-and-drop business intelligence tools.

-You write SQL queries alongside markdown files and Evidence compiles them into a data website.
+Evidence enables you to build reports and analysis using SQL and markdown.

 # How It Works

 ![how-it-works](sites/docs/static/img/how-it-works.png)

-Evidence renders a BI website from markdown files:
+Evidence renders a website from markdown files:

 - **SQL statements** inside markdown files run queries against your data warehouse
 - **Charts and components** are rendered using these query results